 In 1868, a wealthy landowner Roquemaure bought, in Rome, the Relics of Saint Valentine, to protect the vines, affected by Phylloxera.
 The transport of the Relics of Saint Valentine took place on Sunday, October 25, 1868, in the presence of an immense crowd.
 Since 1868, Valentine has watched over this region on the right bank of the Rhône, over its inhabitants, united in the same love or the same friendship and over these vineyards famous for centuries.
 The city pays homage to him with the " Poutoun Festo » (literally the kissing festival).

-This colorful festival honors the history of Roquemaure, as well as its art of living, its shows, its music and, of course, his love!
-A little patience all the same, this party taking place every two years, you will have to wait until 2025 for its next edition.
+This colorful festival honors the history of Roquemaure, as well as its art of living, its shows, its music And, of course, his love!
+A little patience though, as this festival takes place every two years, you will have to wait until 2025 for its next edition.

 A Festive Air